 Microsoft’s Azure App Service is a fully managed Platform as a Service for developers that provides features and frameworks to quickly and easily build apps for any platform and any device.
 In spite of its ease of use, developers still need to keep security in mind because Azure will not take care of every aspect of security.
-This post is the first in a short series of articles from Intel Security’s Foundstone Professional Services that offers advice for securing Azure App Service Web app development.
+This post is the first in a short series of articles from McAfee’s Foundstone Professional Services that offers advice for securing Azure App Service Web app development.

 Developers can create four application types using the Azure App Service: